skx/overseer/README.md

 a worker.

-Because we don't want to be tied to a specific notification-system results of each test are posted to the MQ host, which allows results to be retrieved and transmitted to your preferred notifier.
+Because we don't want to be tied to a specific notification-system results of each test are also posted to the same redis-host, which allows results to be retrieved and transmitted to your preferred notifier.

 You can see more details of the [notification](#notification) later in this document.